KaranJagtiani/KaranJagtiani/README.md

 :house:&nbsp; I am from Pune, Maharashtra.
 :man_technologist:&nbsp; Currently a full-time Software Engineer at HackerRank.
-:heart:&nbsp; Learning new technologies, teaching and applying them in the real-world is my passion!
+:heart:&nbsp; Learning new technologies, teaching, and applying them in the real world is my passion!
 :running_man:&nbsp; Strong believer in living a fit lifestyle!
 A fit mind is a calm & productive mind.
 💬 &nbsp; Ask me about anything!
 Would love to connect and chat about technology or fitness!
 :mailbox:&nbsp; You can reach out to me on any of the platforms given above!